-- 3.10 The Forest Heath District Council Local Plan considers Newmarket to be "one of the more sustainable locations for new development within the district because of the range of services and facilities available within the town and because of its good transport links."
-However, over a number of decades, a significant number of services (police headquarters, local government offices, waste recycling centre, post-16 education and GP out-of-hours services) have been withdrawn and centralised elsewhere.
-For the town to be sustainable, these services would have to be reinstated and extended, together with improvement in overall infrastructure.
-Similarly, although road links are good, Junction 37 on the A14 causes significant problems, and although the level of public transport may be judged comparable to that of other similar-sized towns in the district, this does not mean that local people feel it is satisfactory, in particular in regard to evening and Sunday services.
-Moreover, growth is constrained as outlined in Section 4 below. - 3.11 The Local Plan recognises that Newmarket is central to the British Horseracing Industry, and that this industry plays a major economic and cultural role in the town, which is known as the international 'Home of Horseracing,' with around 3,000 racehorses in training, two racecourses, the largest bloodstock auction house in Europe, as well as 85 registered trainers, 63 stud farms, around 2,500 acres of training grounds, world-leading equine vets and hundreds of stable staff within and around the town more than anywhere else in the world.25 The Local Plan also notes two reports produced in recent years which provide an up-to-date understanding of the scale and economic significance of the Horseracing Industry in the Newmarket area: Newmarket's Equine Cluster: the economic impact of the Horseracing Industry centred upon Newmarket (SQW, 2014, updated 2017) and Newmarket Horseracing Industry: the local, national and international impact of the Horseracing Industry in Newmarket (Deloitte, 2015).26 - 3.12 However, although the Horseracing Industry is the largest single employment sector in the town, roughly two thirds of overall employment is in other sectors, for instance, retail, health, manufacturing and construction.27 Key issues for the future prosperity of the town will include the need to promote diverse employment opportunities within existing sectors while also addressing the requirements of emerging sectors, such as the light and high-tech
+- 3.10 The Local Plan considers Newmarket to be "one of the more sustainable locations for new development within the former Forest Heath area because of the range of services and facilities available within the town and because of its good transport links."22 However, over a number of decades, a significant number of services (police headquarters, local government offices, waste recycling centre, post-16 education and GP out-of-hours services) have been withdrawn and centralised elsewhere.23 For the town to be sustainable, these services would have to be reinstated and extended, together with improvement in overall infrastructure.
+Similarly, although road links are good, Junction 37 on the A14 causes significant problems, and although the level of public transport may be judged comparable to that of other similar-sized towns in the district, this does not mean that local people feel it is satisfactory, in particular in regard to evening and Sunday services.24 Moreover, growth is constrained as outlined in Section 4 below. - 3.11 It is recognised by the Local Plan that Newmarket is central to the British Horseracing Industry, and that this industry plays a major economic and cultural role in the town, which is known as the international 'Home of Horseracing,' with around 3,000 racehorses in training, two racecourses, the largest bloodstock auction house in Europe, as well as 85 registered trainers, 63 stud farms, around 2,500 acres of training grounds, world-leading equine vets and hundreds of stable staff within and around the town more than anywhere else in the world.25 The Local Plan also notes two reports produced in recent years which provide an up-to-date understanding of the scale and economic significance of the Horseracing Industry in the Newmarket area: Newmarket's Equine Cluster: the economic impact of the horseracing industry centred upon Newmarket, SQW (2014, updated 2017) and Newmarket Horseracing Industry: the local, national and international impact of the Horseracing Industry in Newmarket, Deloitte (2015).26 - 3.12 However, although the Horseracing Industry is the largest single employment sector in the town, roughly two thirds of overall employment is in other sectors, for instance, retail, health, manufacturing and construction.27 A key